edmundsj/hardsync/README.md

 - Fix bugs in generated device arduino code
 - Add "ping"-based auto-discovery of serial devices
 - Add example with how to override baud rate and device serial number
+- Fix the type mapping defaults, add tests
+- [DONE] Move exchange to top-level of contract
 - [DONE] Fix code generation so that it generates in the current directory, not the module directory.
 - [DONE] Publish package to PyPi
 - [DONE] Add generated client-side code